ShuiJu/CS2FPSBenchmark/README.md

 # My Current video setting: (I start upload the cs2_video.txt again...)
-Boost player contrast: off (Monesy says so. :P)
+Boost player contrast: on (This is a free official vacless cheat given by valve let you see people much clear when smoke is around.
+If you have any choices left for performance, dont disable it.)

 V-Sync: off

-Reflex: Enable+Boost
+Reflex: Enable

 Anti aliasing: 2xMSAA + CMAA2 (A GPU perf sucker.
 For my 58X3D+3080 at 1080P, 4x:493 2x:515 CMAA2:523 Disabled:538.
 At 1440P for more GPU bottleneck, 4x:363 2x:399 CMAA2:412 Disabled:436.)
 (You can actually manually set MSAA with CMAA2, just edit your cs2_video.txt.)

-Global Shadow Quality: Medium (Due to the 2024/10/04 update that you do not need to set shadow quality to high for having long shadow rendering distance.
-After some quick tests, I choose to set it to medium now.)
+Global Shadow Quality: Low (After another shadow rendering distance update, now I feel medium is kinda strange for sudden quality changing in sight.
+I felt it's annoying)

-Dynamic Shadows: All
+Dynamic Shadows: All (Why, tell me why baby.mp4)

-Model/Texture detail: High (At around of the Armory update, maybe a little bit later, Value secretly changed this setting, that LOW no longer enable setting.r_csgo_mboit_force_mixed_resolution.
-That means no matter what you set, Molotov always kills FPS.
-From now on it basically won't effect performance.
-I changed it to high.)
+Model/Texture detail: High (After previous update, this no longer kills FPS with molotov no matter High or Low, but the skin looks just better.)

-Texture filtering: Ani16x (Basically no performance impact on my machine, Bi:543/225 Ani4x:538/230 Ani16x: 534/234.)
+Texture filtering: Ani16x (Basically no performance impact on my machine, Bi:543/225 Ani4x:538/230 Ani16x: 534/234.
+And, for any choices lower than 4x, watch closer to your deagle skin on barrel.
+IT BLURS.
+For example Desert Eagle | Starcade.)

-Shader detail: Low
+Shader detail: Low (Just do Low, for visual clearity issue.)

-Particle detail: Low
+Particle detail: Low (Just do Low, for visual clearity issue.)

-Ambient occlusion: Disabled (Disabaled:511/233 Mid:493/222 High:490/208)
+Ambient occlusion: Disabled (After lots of comparision made, I choose to disable not only just for performance.)

 HDR: Quality (No performance impact on my machine in FPS Benchmark, 543vs546.
 In Ancient empty map 650vs620 Quality eliminates visual noise.
 When using Performance and at a lower resolution, is noticable when trying to align utility throws.)